jkomoros/prompt-garden/README.md

 Returns the integer count of tokens in `text`.

-Note: the count is currently only a rough estimate.

 Required parameters:
 - `text` - The text to count the tokens in.
 May be a string or an embedding, or an array of strings or embeddings.